 1. Horizon 7.0 AE

 It comes with multiple preset workouts, which include settings for a 5k run or walk, calorie-burning, fat-burning, or reaching your maximum heart rate.
-If you download the AFG app then you can sync your exercise data with MyFitnessPal, Google Fit and others.
+If you download the AFG app, you can sync your exercise data with MyFitnessPal, Google Fit and others.

-The main console has a 7 inch LCD screen that allows you to track your workout progress and the one-touch buttons make it easy to adjust the incline quickly.
-If you’re used to using exercise equipment that has a bigger screen, then you may find this screen to be a tad too small for comfortable viewing.
+The main console has a 7-inch LCD screen that allows you to track your workout progress, and one-touch buttons make it easy to adjust the incline quickly.
+If you’re used to using exercise equipment that has a bigger screen, you may find this screen to be a tad too small for comfortable viewing.

 You’ll be able to stream workouts or your favorite TV show while working out, as this elliptical uses Bluetooth technology to pair with your device and has built-in speakers.

-You’ll also get a lifetime frame and brake warranty with a 3 year part warranty, when you get this elliptical.
+A lifetime frame and brake warranty with a 3 year part warranty are included.